 1 1/4 cups chicken broth, 1/2 cup heavy cream, 2 Tablespoons tomato paste

-• Stir in the parmesan cheese then add the cooked pasta and crispy sausage and toss to coat in the sauce.
-Add up to 1 cup of the reserved pasta cooking water too thin the sauce slightly as needed.
-Serve right away with more parmesan cheese and freshly chopped parsley.
+• Stir in the parmesan cheese, then add the cooked pasta and crispy sausage and toss to coat.
+Add a splash of the reserved pasta water as needed until the sauce is glossy and coats the noodles well.
+Serve right away with more parmesan cheese and fresh parsley.

 1/2 cup grated parmesan cheese